Texas fears losing oil-rich lands in Chinese takeover of weakened energy companies

 “The federal government should watch very carefully and raise their standards on who can buy,” Christian said.

-China and other countries are already “starting to look for deals,” said Malcolm O’Neil, international practice co-leader at the law firm Arent Fox.
+China and other countries are already “starting to look for deals,” said Malcolm McNeil, international practice co-leader at the law firm Arent Fox.

 $1.6T IN CENTURY-OLD CHINESE BONDS OFFER TRUMP UNIQUE LEVERAGE AGAINST BEIJING